-This tall rush has long dark green leaves which twist slightly as they get taller, and produces pretty umbrella headed flowers with dainty pink flowers around July to August.
+Flowering rush (Butomus umbellatus) is a tall British native rush that has long narrow dark green leaves which twist slightly as they get taller, and produces pretty umbrella headed flowers with dainty pink flowers around July to August.
 A valuable native plant providing egg laying sites for adult dragonfly as well as perching and roosting sites.
 The larvae use the stems to climb out of the water.

 Please note as the plants get taller the leaves are quite soft so will inevitably get bent when packed and transported.